 Currently, there are more e-money issuers than there are credit card issuers.
 Bank Negara Malaysia’s website lists 44 non-bank and six bank e-money issuers while there are 27 credit card issuers.

 According to Bank Negara data, principal credit cards in circulation increased from 7.2 million in January 2015 to 9.1 million in January this year.
-The volume of credit line extended increased from RM124 million to RM151.8 million.
-However, current balances only inched up from RM35 million to RM38.9 million.
+The volume of credit line extended increased from RM124 billion to RM151.8 billion.
+However, current balances only inched up from RM35 billion to RM38.9 billion.

 In 2019, the number of credit card transactions stood at 510 million compared with 359.6 million in 2015.
 Total purchases using credit cards amounted to RM151.3 million versus RM118 million in 2015.